bearslairs/bearslairs.github.io/static/media/terms.a65f2484.md

 All items which are stored or placed anywhere in the Bears Lairs facility, including the storage Unit, are referred to as the **‘Goods’**.

-In these terms and conditions, the following words have the meanings described here:
+In these terms and conditions, the following words and phrases have the meanings described here:

 * the **‘Unit’**:
   The storage unit specified on the front page of the Licence Agreement by the number which identifies it and its fixed location by reference to the numbering of Units on the plan of the Site, together with the land on which such Unit is located, likewise as identified by number on that plan